Anderson Lawyer Helping Workers Protect FMLA Rights

 Sadly, many employers choose to make a difficult situation even harder by violating workers’ rights to FMLA leave.
 Don’t let your employer get away with FMLA violations—fight back with the help of the attorneys at Beeman Heifner Benge P.A.

-Who is Eligible For A FMLA Leave In Indianapolis?
+Who is Eligible For A FMLA Leave In Anderson?

 It’s important to understand whether or not you are eligible for FMLA leave.
 FMLA covers employees of private employers with at least 50 employees, government agencies, or elementary and secondary schools.
 Employees that work for other employers are not covered by the FMLA.

 There are other eligibility requirements that you must meet.
 You must have worked for a covered employer for at least 12 months, but not necessarily 12 consecutive months.
 You may still be covered even if there are breaks in employment as long as you have been employed with the employer for 12 months total.
 You must also have worked for the employer for at least 1250 hours in the 12 months before taking a leave of absence.
 If you meet these requirements, you are eligible for FMLA leave.